Nuscross/vue-job/README.md

-How to run project
+1. How to run project

-On terminal run command :
+Open terminal and run command :

 - npm install

 - npm run dev

+2. How to run json server

-- Open other terminal
+Open terminal and run command :

 - npm run server